 “Hemp seed oil is useful for treatment of eczema and host of other skin diseases like dermatitis, seborrhoeic dermatitis/cradle cap, varicose eczema, psoriasis, lichen planus and acne rosacea.
 By using hemp seed oil, the skin is strengthened and made better able to resist bacterial, viral and fungal infections.”

-Increases Collagen Production and Decreases Wrinkles
+Hemp Seed Oil Increases Collagen and Decreases Wrinkles

 Hemp seed oil is rich in Omega 3 and Omega 6 Essential Fatty Acids (EFAs).
 Because of this, topical application may enhance the appearance of skin and reduce fine lines and wrinkles.
 One amazing study looked at the effects of hemp seed oil on old mice.
 Results clearly demonstrated increased collagen-production and anti-aging effects.